pcgentry/candy_machine/readme.md

 Obviously we must build a machine to do his job.

-We also kind of low-key hope that it is better at feeding Wuzzles than the Kind King.
-If our machine is smart enough, it will be able to track every wuzzles preferences individually and keep them fed for as long as possible before the food supply runs out.
+We also kinda low-key hope that our machine is better at feeding Wuzzles than the Kind King.
+If our machine is smart enough, it will be able to track wuzzle preferences individually and keep them fed for as long as possible before the food supply runs out.

 ## Problem 2: Wuzzlopolis is full of uneaten CANDY.